2 Peter 2

 Jude says they are already present.
 (Jude 1:3,4)

-Peter gives three examples from Scripture of God's dealing with the wicked (in v.4-9).
+Peter gives three examples, from Scripture, of God's judgment of the wicked (in v.4-9).

 2:4 For if God spared not the angels that sinned, but cast [them] down to hell,